 As you can see, this program builds your endurance and your strength.
 Also, looking at this program, rest days are few and far between.
 Hence, one should take in an adequate supply of the necessary nutrients and water.

-There is no doubt that such a program as this one will work, however, doing this program requires commitment and determination.
-The exercises are simple - they involve no sophisticated movements or machines.
+This program can yield incredible results; however, it also requires commitment and determination.
+The exercises are simple—they involve no sophisticated movements or machines.